dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 by 2025.

-And think about it, most of the policies that people have supported up to now

-- massive deportation may work, but is equally riddled with problems.
-  - obviously, there is an risk for racism and painful discrimination. it would definitely.
-  - we may be able to mitigate this risk with technology
+And think about it, most of the policies that people have supported up to now haven't stopped the influx of immigrants.
+Massive deportation may work, but is equally riddled with problems.
+How do we identify people in a fair way that prevents us from discriminating?
+Obviously, there's a risk for racism and painful discrimination!
+We have to get the right people on board, so we're not mistakenly hurting our own citizens here.
+And, to some degree, we may be able to mitigate this risk with technology.

 <a name="future-consequences-of-inaction-and-poor-policy" />